 The document entity is well-formed if it matches the production labeled document.
 An external general parsed entity is well-formed if it matches the production labeled extParsedEnt.
-An external parameter entity is well-formed if it matches the production labeled extPE.

-'''
+All external parameter entities are well-formed by definition.

-[78] extParsedEnt ::= TextDecl? content
+[1278] extParsedEnt ::= TextDecl? content

-[79] extPE ::= TextDecl? extSubsetDecl

-'''